luyadev/luya/docs/guide/app-themes.md

 ## Theme packages

-You can also create a theme as a composer package.
+You can also register a theme from a composer package.
 You only have to add inside the extra section of the *composer.json* the relative path to every theme you want to register.

 ```json